pvillega/test-spring-mvc/README.md

-eia-spring-mvc
+test-spring-mvc
 ==============

-Spring MVC pet project to learn the framework, implementing some Empire in Arms rules
+Spring MVC pet project to learn the framework